AlanElliott82/IPNI_names_for_TENS/README.md

 To better distribute to Taxonomic Expert Networks we are now pushing these to the WFO GitHub data repository.
 Each month there will be a new folder with a csv for the groups a TEN is responsible for usually Families.
 There will also be a log that records which groups had names and which did not.

-The basic csv will contain the WFO ID, the IPNI ID, Scientific name, Authorship, place of publication and if there is a basionym that name.
+The basic csv will contain the WFO ID, the IPNI ID, Scientific name, Authorship, place of publication and if there is a basionym for that name.
 If TEN would like additional data please just let us know and we can tailor the export to what you need.